SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ### Live Data PID Polling

 The implementation uses Service 0x21 (Read Data By Local Identifier) with various PID values.
-Based on Nanocom traffic analysis, the following PIDs have been validated:
+Based on passive monitoring of K-Line traffic from commercial diagnostic tools, the following PIDs appear to be supported:

 **Simple 2-byte PIDs:**
 - **PID 0x09**: Engine RPM (direct value)